Integration a React app into Django project

 queryset = BackendModel.objects.all()

-At the end, create all migrations and apply them.
+At the end, create all migrations and apply them, also create a super user to gain access to the database:

 Create a Frontend app